CLPidgeon/projectstreamthree/README.md

 ### Testing
 - The site has been tested using built in Django testing.
-- The site has been tested using Chrome, Firefox, Opera and Edge browsers.
+- The site has been tested using Chrome, Firefox, Opera, Safari and Edge browsers.
 - The site has been tested using multiple iOS and android devices, both tablets and mobile phones.
 - The site has been tested using http://mobiletest.me/ for other devices.
+- In manual tests all forms have been submitted with correct and incorrect information to ensure the site responds correctly.
+- All links have been clicked to ensure they go to where the user expects to be taken.
+During testing various links have been found to be broken along with minor form issues, such as an invalid form simply reloading empty without giving the user any information.
+Messages have been added to alert users to the fact incorrect data has been entered on the form.

 ### Future Additions
 - The creation of a database to store player information for the fantasy ice hockey.